Siyavula/emas.app/docs/README.rst

 - this represents a service (or product) that a member has purchased.

 Order
-- represents a collection of products and/ or services
+- represents a collection of products and/ or services that a user has ordered
 - used to create invoice and notification emails as well as settlement requests to Virtual Card Services
+- when an order is marked as 'payed' the relevant MemberServices are automatically created

 OrderItem
 - a unique product or service a user has ordered